Deep Hedging with Options Using the Implied Volatility Surface

 \subsection{Joint implied volatility and return}

-The JIVR model introduced by \cite{Frnacois2023} builds upon the IV representation in Equation \eqref{5factormodel_linear}, offering an explicit formulation for the joint dynamics of the IV surface and the S\&P 500 price.
-More precisely, this joint representation is based on an econometric model for (i) the underlying asset returns, and (ii) fluctuations of the IV surface coefficients $\beta_{t}$ along with a mean-reversion component for their volatilities $h_{t}$.
-The multivariate time series formulation of the JIVR model is provided in detail in Appendix \ref{subappen:JIVR_timeseries}.
+The JIVR model introduced by \cite{Frnacois2023} builds upon the IV representation \eqref{5factormodel_linear}, offering an explicit formulation for the joint dynamics of the IV surface and the S\&P 500 price.
+This joint representation is based on an econometric model for (i) the underlying asset returns, and (ii) fluctuations of the IV surface coefficients $\beta_{t}$ along with a mean-reversion component for their volatilities $h_{t}$.
+The multivariate time series of the JIVR model is provided in \cref{subappen:JIVR_timeseries}.